Blog Posts

 So what is next you may be wondering?
 I still really don’t know.
 But I do know I will stay where I am for now and wait and see what the Lord will weave into the fabric of my story.
 Whatever it may be, will be just as beautiful as Acholiland, and one day God willing my feet will again touch the red dust of the continent I love.
 But until that day comes, I will chose to glory in the Lord, and will cling to His unending light and love because they are the only things in this life that truly matter.

-Kuc Obed Kedi!
+Kuc Obed Kwedi!

 Now Approaching…Unknown Territory